-Get started · Cloudflare Magic Transit docs
+Get started

 1. Scope your configuration

-Starting with an initial kickoff call, Cloudflare engages with your organization to confirm the scope and timeline for setting up Magic Transit.
+The onboarding process begins with an initial kickoff call where Cloudflare engages with your organization to confirm the scope and timeline for setting up Magic Transit.

-After your call with Cloudflare, verify that you meet the onboarding requirements.
+After your call with Cloudflare, complete the prerequisites .

 2. Configure tunnels